 When you begin to feel better about yourself and have a better connection with your inner thoughts, you tend to be less agitated.
 Because you are less tense, you are likely to react more positively to others around you.

-Finding Comfort In The Pilates Community
+Mental Health Comfort In Pilates

 As with any recreational activity or hobby, people tend to come together to share their experiences and learn new things from others.
 You don’t necessarily have to talk about the events surrounding you.
 Still, just the fact that you share the same interests with another makes you feel less alone.